 Maybe you’ve used your dental insurance to cover routine cleanings and fillings, but now you’re considering something bigger: teeth-straightening treatment.

 If you’re unfamiliar with your insurance plan, you might think that it will cover orthodontics like any other treatment, but that isn’t always the case.
 The fact is that orthodontic benefits aren’t included in every dental insurance plan.

 Lucky for you, there are ways to find dental insurance plans that include coverage for adult braces, Invisalign, and even online clear aligners like SmileDirectClub.
 How?
-That’s what we’re here to discuss.
+With a few simple steps.